Christoffer Wilhelm Eckersberg

 Christoffer Wilhelm Eckersberg (2 January 1783 – 22 July 1853) was a Danish painter.
-He was born in Blåkrog in the Southern Jutland region of Denmark.
+He was born in Blåkrog in the Duchy of Schleswig (now in Aabenraa Municipality, in the southern part of Jutland in Denmark).
 He went on to lay the foundation for the period of art known as the Golden Age of Danish Painting, and is referred to as the "Father of Danish painting".

 Life

 Growing up and early training

 On 2 January 1783, Christoffer Wilhelm Eckersberg was born in Blåkrog in the Duchy of Schleswig (now in Aabenraa Municipality, in the southern part of Jutland in Denmark), to Henrik Vilhelm Eckersberg, a painter and carpenter, and Ingeborg Nielsdatter.
 In 1786 the family moved to Blans, a village near the Alssund, where he enjoyed drawing pictures of the surrounding countryside, and taking sailing tours in his father's boat.
 After confirmation he began his training as a painter under church and portrait painter Jes Jessen of Aabenraa (1797–1800).
 He continued his training at age 17 under Josiah Jacob Jessen in Flensborg, where he became an apprentice in May 1800.
 He, however, had his sights set on being accepted at the Royal Danish Academy of Art (Det Kongelige Danske Kunstakademi) in Copenhagen.